The Importance of Having Good Manners!

 In Switzerland, you won’t find people trampling flowerbeds or littering parks.
 It’s frowned upon, akin to talking loudly in a library.
 The land is as sacred as your home – look after it.

 People don’t work unless they have to (say a doctor).
-They use Sundays to be quiet, read books, be a bit lazy and not bother seeing anyone.
-People respectfully don’t mow their lawns (they would do this on a Saturday!) or use hammers and drills.
+They use Sundays to be quiet, read books, be lazy and not see anyone.
+They don’t mow their lawns, nor use hammers and drills.
 As it’s frowned on to disturb neighbours on ‘the quiet day’.